zhbjsh/homeassistant-ssh/README.md

 Select this option to reset all actions/sensors whose keys are included in the default commands and update them to their newest version.
 In the following dialog you can also choose to remove all user defined commands.

-##### Disconnect between commands (experimental)
+##### Disconnect between commands

 By default, the integration keeps the SSH connection to the device constantly alive.
-If you want to change this behaviour, you can let the integration disconnect automatically after every command.
-This is only recommended if you just have a few sensor commands with a long `scan_interval`, as constant connecting/disconnecting will slow down the execution of the commands. _This is an experimental feature which has not been tested thoroughly yet!_
+If you want to change this behaviour, you can let the integration disconnect automatically when there are no commands to execute.
+This is only recommended if you just have a few sensor commands with a long `scan_interval`, as constant connecting/disconnecting will slow down the execution of the commands.

 ##### Update interval